thomassuedbroecker/gitops-create-software-everywhere-module/README.md

           scope: global
     ```

-* Inspect the module section in more detail
+* Inspect the module section of the catalog file in more detail

   We see that the `modules section` does contain following `cloudProvider`, `softwareProvider`, `id`, `group`, `displayName` and `type` which are not a part of the `module.yaml`.
 After these entries we insert content of the `module.yaml`.